tusshr/ip-universe-mail/docs/mail-server-setup.md

 ## 8. Coolify Deployment Notes

 - Add both containers to the same Docker network in Coolify.
-- Expose the necessary ports (25, 465, 587, 993, 8081, and optional 4190 for Sieve, 8000 for JMAP) with firewall rules allowing the Internet to reach 25/465/587/993.
+- Expose the necessary ports (25, 465, 587, 993, and optional 4190 for Sieve, 8000 for JMAP); HTTP/HTTPS for the admin UI flow through Coolify’s proxy automatically.
 - Persist the volumes (`stalwart/config`, `stalwart/data`, `stalwart/logs`, `postgres/data`).
 - Configure health checks (e.g., TCP on 587 and 993).
-- Coolify’s “magic” environment variable `SERVICE_URL_MAIL_8080=/` (already included) makes Traefik forward `http://mail.ipuniverse.org` to container port 8080.
-If you change the service name, update this variable accordingly.
+- Coolify’s “magic” environment variable `SERVICE_URL_MAIL_8080=/` (already included) makes Traefik forward the domain to container port 8080.
+If you rename the service from `mail`, update the variable accordingly.

 ## 9. Operational Tips